Podcast Episode 100: ONE HUNDRED SHOWS!

-Bathroom electricals, roof vents, adhesive guns, appliances and kitchen cabinets, tablesaw safety, and two great sweepstakes.
+Bathroom electricals, roof vents, adhesive guns, appliances and kitchen cabinets, and tablesaw safety.

 - One (1) Hitachi C7WDM Wormdrive Saw – Value: $200